 Step 4: Compare with Paying Off Big Credit Debts First

-What if, instead of dividing up our paycheck equally, we just pay off what we can afford, and leave the rest?
-To prioritize, we can take our list of priorities and simply pay them off, working our way down.
+What if instead of dividing up our paycheck equally, we just pay off what we can afford, and leave the rest?
+To prioritize, we can take our $670 remaining, go down the list of priorities, and simply pay them off.

 |1.
 Credit card||$80.00||$590.00|